 The widespread trade of animals, plants, diseases, culture, people (including slaves), and ideas between the Western and Eastern Hemispheres that followed Spain's 1492 voyage to the Americas.

 Examples of Columbian Exchange in the following topics:

-- The transfer of disease between the Old and New Worlds was part of the phenomenon known as the Columbian Exchange.
+- The transfer of disease between the Old World and New World was part of the phenomenon known as the Columbian Exchange.

 - The high rate of fatalities caused breakdowns in American Indian societies and disrupted generational exchanges of culture.

 - The tribes trained and used horses to ride, carry goods for exchange with neighboring tribes, hunt game, and conduct wars and raids.